Kishanganj district: Demographics

 A vast majority of the people live in villages.
-Kishanganj is the only Muslim-majority district of Bihar, with Muslims forming about 68 per cent of the population.
+Kishanganj is the only Muslim-majority district of Bihar, with Muslims forming about 68% of the population.
 There are also Hindus of whom most are Surajpuris (Rajbanshi).
 There also are small pockets of Santals.
 Most of the inhabitants of Kishanganj speak Surajpuri.

 At the time of the 2011 Census of India, 42.61% of the population in the district spoke Surjapuri, 32.62% Urdu, 9.05 Hindi, 6.66% Bengali, 3.45% Santali, 2.63% Maithili and 1.23% Bhojpuri as their first language.